What are your fees?

 Yes, when done right.

-E-therapy presents some unique challenges.
-In-person interaction can allow for richer communication through body language or facial clues, but e-therapy works when done well.
-In a recent review of 108 separate studies, a team of Swedish researchers showed that e-therapy is as effective as in person therapy for depression, panic disorders, and social phobias.
+In a recent review of 108 separate studies, a team of Swedish researchers showed that Tele-therapy is as effective as in person therapy for depression, panic disorders, and social phobias.

-In my own experience, e-therapy works if you’re willing to make the same commitment and investment that you would in traditional therapy.
-We can discuss whether in-person therapy or e-therapy would better suit your needs during our free initial phone consultation.
+In my own experience, Tele-therapy works if you’re willing to make the same commitment and investment that you would in traditional therapy.
+We can discuss if Tele-therapy will suit your needs during our initial phone consultation.

 I’ve tried therapy before, and it didn’t work.
 Will it be different with you?